 The Friends Youth Mentoring Program, was founded in 1975 to address juvenile delinquency.
 Since then it has evolved, using best practice knowledge and research, to address a number of issues, including juvenile delinquency, school performance, school dropout rates, substance abuse prevention, and in general, positive youth development.

-Currently, the program operates in Merrimack County and uses different mentoring models to work with a broad range of youth who have been identified as in need of mentor by a referral source.
-Senior Friends are volunteers, age 16 and up, that are selectively matched with Junior Friends, school age youth, in a one-to-one mentoring relationship that helps Junior Friends gain confidence and improve their behavior at home, in school, and in the community.
+Currently, the program operates in Merrimack County and uses different mentoring models to work with a broad range of youth who have been identified as in need of a mentor by a referral source.
+Mentors are volunteers, age 16 and up, that are selectively matched with school age youth (ages 6-18), in a one-to-one mentoring relationship that helps them gain confidence and improve their behavior at home, in school, and in the community.

 The Friends Youth Mentoring Program provides children with a supportive, non-judgmental mentor who can serve as a positive role model, who will listen to their problems, and who will provide them a window to the world outside their environment.
-Senior Friends help children realize that they are special, have potential, and can achieve their goals.
+Volunteer mentors help children realize that they are special, have potential, and can achieve their goals.